PagerDuty/stakeholder-comms-docs/docs/considerations/templates.md

 Other details relevant to internal stakeholders are known _*well in advance*_ of an incident and these boilerplate items can be statically included in your templates.
 These details may change depending on the service, so you may have one template per service or per variation of known failure modes within a service.
 Templates can contain static details for items like:

-- Where to find more information (e.g. incident response chat channel, call bridge, etc)
+- Where to find more information (e.g., incident response chat channel, call bridge)
 - The location of a service status page
 - How to respond when customers asking you for more details
 - How often to expect updates